 Using EXALEAD's Sourcing & Standardization Intelligence solution, Bird was able to identify over 3,000 duplicate parts.
-They used the application to reduce that number by 75%, a figure Winter expects to increase as application usage increases.
+They used the application to reduce that number by 75%, a figure Winter expects to rise as its usage increases.
 In addition, he notes the application was very easy to install: "Once the system was installed, it took under six hours to get it up and running."

-5.2.
+6.2.
 Cost Savings from New Part Introduction: Automotive Industry